Noodlefishh/Noodlefishh.github.io/_posts/2023-08-03-working_in_big_org.markdown

 ---
 layout: post
-title:  "Working in a big organization will slowly kill your desire to live as a security pro"
+title:  "Working in a big organization will slowly kill your desire, as a security pro"
 date:   2023-08-03 08:52:54 -0400
 categories: Career
 ---
+![Smash my pc][smash.gif]

 There are some great benefits working in a well-known organization.
 First of all, you got great salary (most of the time), second of all, you got a good amount of time off to go on vacation and enjoy time with the family, and finally, you got the stability that comes with that kind of job.
 I can clearly see why this kind of business looks attractive to younger talent or to people just getting their feet into the industry.
 I myself, am guilty of the sin of joining a multi-billion dollar corporation.

 # The Honeymoon Phase